Updated: June 14, 2018

 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

 Remember that in order to obtain R22, you must be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+In addition, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how will this affect you?

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will typically have R22.
+If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
 If you can’t locate it, you can grab your user’s manual.
-Alternatively, you can contact your local Service Experts center.
+Otherwise, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron